 Travel insurance is fairly straight forward.
 You buy a policy that covers you for what you want protected.
 This could just be medical expenses, simple cancellation (caused by uncontrollable circumstances, generally not by a change of mind), or complete package insurance that includes medical and cancellation as well as other expenses like delays and lost baggage.

 However, within those boundaries there is a lot of fine print.
 In fact, if you’ve ever actually looked at the fine print in an insurance policy you may well have something that rivals The Complete Works of William Shakespeare.
-While it’s advisable to know your coverage inside-out if you don’t have time to read every single line, there are a few things that trip up many travellers and are worth a special closer look.
-Here are five travel insurance tips to review before buying.
+While it’s advisable to know your coverage inside-out, if you don’t have time to read every single line, there are a few things that trip up many travellers and are worth a special closer look.

 Many travel insurance policies do not cover you if you get hurt while engaging in certain sports activities.
 Not only may they not cover more understandable things like skydiving or bungee jumping, but they can even exclude more sedentary pursuits such as mountain biking, jet-skiing or even horseback riding.
 If you are contemplating doing anything like this on your trip, check the policy closely before buying.
 If these activities—and anything else you may possibly decide to do on a whim—aren’t covered, shop around for policies that do include such sports.

 Don’t mess around with the old “Pre-existing medical condition” clause.
 Before settling any medical bill, insurance companies will do their research.
 If they learn that before you left home you had the ailment that sent you to hospital in Amsterdam or to the clinic in Mexico, they won’t pay-up.
 If you’ve had an operation or a recent serious illness, make sure you get your doctor’s OK to fly before you travel and get that consent in writing.
 If the doctor says you’re fine, if worst comes to worst, the insurance company shouldn’t have a problem either.